mariaalexandracastellanos/mariaalexandracastellanos.github.io/_pages/research.md

 ### Immigration, Parenthood and Child Penalties

-María Alexandra Castellanos
+*<small> María Alexandra Castellanos*</small>

-I analyse the impact of an expansion of household services availability on child penalties.
-The sudden supply shock in domestic and childcare services stemming from the Spanish migration boom provides a unique quasi-experimental setting to examine whether the availability of affordable substitutes for household production can reduce gender disparities in the labour market and the penalties associated with parenthood.
-Using a novel individual-level measure of child penalty and a rich matched employer-employee administrative dataset, I combine a difference-in-differences strategy with an instrumental variable design.
-I find that the expansion of domestic services driven by the inflow of female immigrant workers reduced the gender gap associated with child penalties for native workers.
-The effect is persistent over time and more pronounced for relatively lower-skilled native women, suggesting that affordable substitutes for household production can help not only to alleviate gender gaps but also to reduce within-gender inequality.
+This paper analyses the impact of an immigration-induced expansion of household services on parenthood costs.
+The sudden supply shock in domestic and childcare services stemming from the Spanish migration boom provides a unique quasi-experimental setting to examine whether the availability of affordable substitutes for household production can reduce both gender disparities in the labour market and the penalties associated with parenthood.
+Using a novel individual-level measure of child penalty and a rich matched employer-employee administrative dataset, I combine a difference-in-differences strategy with an instrumental-variable design.
+I find that the expansion of domestic services driven by a large inflow of female immigrant workers reduced the gender gap associated with child penalties for native workers.
+The effect is persistent over time and more pronounced for low-skilled native women, suggesting that affordable substitutes for household production can help not only to alleviate gender gaps but also to reduce within-gender inequality.

 <span style="color: blue;">*Draft coming soon!*</span>

 ### Quasi-Random Matches: Evidence from Dual Labor Markets"

-María Alexandra Castellanos, Henry Redondo, Jan Stuhler
+*<small>María Alexandra Castellanos, Henry Redondo, Jan Stuhler*</small>

 A fast-growing literature studies how sorting into particular jobs, firms, or locations affects workers.
 The key challenge when studying such questions is the